 Saving on Baby Toys

 If a friend or your family throws you a baby shower, you’ll probably be gifted some toys and outfits.
 Waiting until after the party to shop can save you some money.
 You can also find tons of adorable toys on clearance!
 Just be sure to set a budget beforehand, before every endearing toy clutches your heartstrings.
+It can be really easy to fall into credit card debt by overspending.
 Special note: If you’re in a low-income circumstance, there may be places near you that either sell gently used toys and books for an affordable price (such as Goodwill), or charities that give them away for free.

 Use What You Have